jfhbrook/public/packages/README.md

 Of particular interest will be the `download-sources` script, which downloads source files based on the `Source[0-9]` entries in a `.spec.in` file.

+## Templates

+The <./templates> directory contains some cookiecutter templates!
+Try running `just new TEMPLATE_NAME` to generate a new package.

+Note that there isn't a template for tito projects, since those are going to be pretty custom.
+Consider copy-pasting out of `korbenware` or `coprctl`.